Also known as:Promyelocytic Leukemia/Retinoic Acid Receptor Alpha [PML-RARA t(15;17)(q22;q12)]; Acute Promyelocytic Leukemia; AML-M3

 If a person has abnormal promyelocytes in the blood and bone marrow and has the PML-RARA gene sequence, then the person is diagnosed as having APL.

 The presence of PML-RARA means the individual will likely benefit from treatment with all-trans retinoic acid (ATRA).
-This is a drug that can help promyelocytic leukemia cells to continue maturing.
+This is a drug that can help promyelocytic leukemia cells to continue to differentiate and become more mature.
 ATRA is typically effective in those cases where the PML-RARA fusion gene is present.
-A small percentage of people with APL have a fusion between RARA and a different gene, and they may or may not benefit from ATRA therapy depending upon the gene involved.
+A small percentage of people with APL have a fusion between RARA and a different gene, and they may or may not benefit from ATRA therapy depending upon the partner gene involved.

 If a person with APL is not positive for the PML-RARA gene sequence, then that person may not be given ATRA therapy and PML-RARA molecular testing cannot be used to monitor the person.